viamrobotics/docs/docs/architecture/_index.md

 Any given part can be a remote part of multiple machines, whereas a part can only be a sub-part of one machine.
 In other words, remote connections allow sharing of resources across multiple machines, whereas main parts and sub-parts are a way to hierarchically organize one machine.

-Connecting parts (either as main part and sub-part, or as part and remote part) means that you can write SDK code that establishes a connection with the main part and controls all parts in a coordinated way.
+Connecting parts (either as main part and sub-part, or as part and remote part) means that you can write control code that establishes a connection with the main part and controls all parts in a coordinated way.
 This streamlines authentication because you do not need to provide multiple sets of API keys as you would if you were using separate API clients.
 However, in some high-bandwidth cases it is better to establish a direct connection from an API client to a part, because connections to remotes and to sub-parts use the main part's bandwidth.